flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ![The Wii System Menu in vWii Mode.
 Not much difference except for three new channels installed (related to the Wii U) and others removed.
 Take a look at the thin letterboxing produced by the video encoder trying to fit the original 480p image in a 720p/1080p signal.](screenshots/vwii/system.jpg)

 vWii mode doesn't necessarily require a TV to use.
-If the user chose to activate the GamePad, this will work as a display, sensor bar and 'classic controller' (an optional accessory during the Wii days).
+If the user chooses to activate the GamePad, this will work as a display, sensor bar and 'classic controller' (an optional accessory during the Wii days).
 The last function, however, is only available for Wii games purchased from the eShop (part of the Virtual Console catalogue).

 ![vWii mode with GamePad enabled, notice how my camera captured the two infrared lights being emitted by the GamePad.](photos/gamepad_vwii.jpg)